yusuzech/timeR/README.md

 # timeR
 ## A simple package for timing your code.

-`timeR` package creates a R6 class, which allows you to create a timer object to easily time your codes.
+`timeR` package creates a R6 class object, which allows you to create a timer object to easily time your codes.
 Meanwhile, all records are saved to a data frame, so it's easy to retrieve all the records for later use.

 Timing codes is not difficult but can be very tedious.
 With `timeR`, you can save your energy on timing and put more effort on